-Get started with canvas-app formulas in Power Apps
+Get started with formulas in canvas apps

 Have you checked out new Microsoft Power Fx?